There are a lot of cash back sites around. It’s not easy knowing which ones are legit and which might be scams.

 - Use at least one cash back site on every purchase you make.
 You don’t want to leave any free money on the table.

-- Double dip rewards by using the best credit card.
+- Double dip rewards by using the best possible credit card.
 Chase Freedom, for instance, can give you up to 5 percent cash back on certain categories.
 Just make sure to pay off that balance every month so you aren’t losing your rebates by having to pay interest!

 - This is good for purchases you were planning to make anyway.
 Don’t start shopping for things you don’t need just because you get carried away with getting these rebates.